EU Commission pushes to dilute U.S. Internet influence

-BRUSSELS (Reuters) - The European Commission called on Wednesday for a dilution of U.S. influence over the organization of the Internet, a sign of tension following snooping exposed by former U.S. spy agency contractor Edward Snowden.
+BRUSSELS, Feb 12 (Reuters) - The European Commission called on Wednesday for a dilution of U.S. influence over the organisation of the Internet, a sign of tension following snooping exposed by former U.S. spy agency contractor Edward Snowden.

 The European Union’s executive arm stopped short of demanding greater government control as some countries like China and Russia have pushed for.

-Currently, ICANN, a California-based organization operating under a contract with the U.S. government, oversees the introduction of new internet addresses.
+Currently, ICANN, a California-based organisation operating under a contract with the U.S. government, oversees the introduction of new internet addresses.

 In the coming years, hundreds of new so-called top-level domain addresses such as .london or .sex will be added, offering newcomers more choice of location online as web usage grows.